 Market regulator Sebi

-Among the measures announced on Thursday, the MFs can charge up to 30 percentage points of additional TER (Total Expense Ratio) - a fee charged to investors for MF investments under fund management and other heads - if the new inflows from beyond top 15 cities are at least 30 per cent of gross new inflows in the scheme or 15 per cent of the average assets under management (year to date), whichever is higher.
+Besides, mutual funds can charge additional expenses of up to 0.30 per cent of daily net assets, if the new inflows from places other than top-15 cities are 30 per cent of the gross new inflows in the scheme, or are 15 per cent of the average assets under management (year to date) of the scheme, whichever is higher.